DR. J. MARK PULLEN

 Ababneh, M. and J. Pullen, An Open Source Graphical User Interface Surrogate C2 System for Battle Management Language Experimentation, International Command and Control Research and Technology Symposium, Quebec, Canada, June 2011 (nominated for best student paper)

-Pullen, J., M. Ababneh, S. Singapogu, R. Brown and V. Dobbs, A NATO OPORD Capability for BML, Proceedings of the IEEE Spring 2011 Simulation Interoperability Workshop, Boston, MA, April 2011
+Pullen, J., M. Ababneh, S. Singapogu, R. Brown and V. Dobbs, A NATO OPORD Capability for BML, IEEE Spring 2011 Simulation Interoperability Workshop, Boston, MA, April 2011

 Heffner, K, J. Pullen and L. Khimeche, MSG-048 Technical Activity Experimentation to Evaluate Applicability of a Coalition Battle Management Language in NATO, NATO Modeling and Simulation Group Annual Symposium, Utrecht, Netherlands, September 2010